Explore Barcelona

 Primavera Sound Festival

-Where: Parc del Fòrum,Barcelona
+Where: Parc del Forum,Barcelona

 Botafumeiro

-Address: El Gran de Gràcia 81 Barcelona
+Address: El Gran de Gracia 81.
+Barcelona

 Food Type: Spanish

-One of the most well known seafood restaurant in Barcelona, Botafumeiro consistently presents the finest regional cuisine of Galicia and prides itself on the freshness of its fish, clams, mussels, lobster, crayfish and scallops, which are either kept in large tanks near the entrance or flown in daily from Galicia.
+One of the most well known seafood restaurants in Barcelona, Botafumeiro consistently presents the finest regional cuisine of Galicia and prides itself on the freshness of its fish, clams, mussels, lobster, crayfish and scallops, which are either kept in large tanks near delivered daily from the ocean.
 The impeccable treatment of customers and the private atmosphere makes this a perfect dining experience for both business and pleasure.
 Open for lunch and dinner daily.
-Reservations essential.
+Reservations essential.<br /><br />

 Agut

-Address: Gignàs 16, Ciutat Vella (Gothic Quarter) Barcelona
+Address: Gignas 16, Ciutat Vella (Gothic Quarter).
+Barcelona

 Food Type: Local

-For almost a century this restaurant has been a family-run business and today the homey atmosphere still welcomes with its old-fashioned wooden panelling, and time-tested culinary fare.
+For almost a century this restaurant has been a family-run business and today the homey atmosphere still welcomes patrons with its old-fashioned, wooden panelling, and time-tested, traditional fare.
 Catalán paintings from the 1950s serve as reminders of Agut's time as a meeting place for artists and writers.
 The hearty food includes such dishes as sweet and sour wild duck, layers of pastry filled with Catalán sausage and mushrooms, or monkfish with prawns, while desserts are light and creative.
 Not to be confused with the Agut d'Avignon restaurant nearby.
-Closed Monday; no dinner on Sunday.
-Closed in August.
+Closed on Mondays, no dinner on Sundays and the restaurant closes in August.<br /><br />

-Can Majó
+Can Majo

-Address: Almirall Aixada 23, Barceloneta Barcelona
+Address: Almirall Aixada 23, Barceloneta.
+Barcelona

 Food Type: Spanish

 On the beachfront, Can Majó serves delicious seafood that can be enjoyed on the outdoor terrace overlooking the Mediterranean.
 Specialities include paella, but the fish is also superb.
 Choose from a daily catch including barnacles, prawns, crab, oysters and clams.
 Reservations required.
 Closed Monday.
-No dinner Sundays.
+No dinner Sundays.<br /><br />

 Oviso

-Address: 5 Calle de Arai, Placa George Orwell Barcelona
+Address: 5 Calle de Arai, Placa George Orwell.
+Barcelona

 Food Type: Local

-One of the many unassuming sidewalk café-bars on Placa George Orwell in the Gothic Quarter, Oviso offers reasonably priced food and an intimate, bohemian ambiance.
+One of the many unassuming sidewalk café bars on Placa George Orwell in the Gothic Quarter, Oviso offers reasonably priced food and an intimate, bohemian ambiance.
 Good for breakfast or an afternoon snack, this bar restaurant often serves as a place to begin a night out or to end a long day.
-Great for people watching, Oviso attracts many artists and students and is a good choice for idling away a few hours in a friendly and relaxed atmosphere.
-Expect to pay only EUR7 for a soup and a main.
+Great for people watching, Oviso attracts many artists and students and is a good choice for idling away a few hours in a friendly and relaxed atmosphere.<br /><br />

 Rubi

-Address: Calle Banys Vells, 6 bis Barcelona
+Address: Calle Banys Vells, 6 bis.
+Barcelona

 Food Type: Modern Eclectic

 Not called Rubi for nothing, this vibrant restaurant and nightspot is ideal for couples and friends looking for a chic but understated modern restaurant.
 With bright crimson booths, an elegant bar and high ceilings, Rubi has become one of Barcelona's quintessential nightspots.
-In true Barcelona style, Rubi is friendly and laid back.
-Serving contemporary fusion cuisine made from only the freshest produce from local markets, Rubi also bakes homemade breads and deserts.
+In true Barcelona style, Rubi is friendly and laid-back.
+Serving contemporary fusion cuisine made from only the freshest produce from local markets, Rubi also bakes homemade breads and desserts.
 After 11.30pm the restaurant shifts gears and the venue is transformed into a groovy bar with Latin American and funk tunes, heating things up a little.
-Open for dinner, Tuesday to Sunday.
+Open for dinner, Tuesday to Sunday.<br /><br />

 Viena